 Rheumatoid arthritis is a chronic systemic auto-immune disorder predominantly affecting synovial joints.

 Rheumatoid Athritis may also affect tissues other than those in joint; like blood, skin, pleura, lungs, kidney, nerves, heart, pericardium, blood vessels, eyes, liver etc.

 CAUSES OF RHEUMATOID ARTHRITIS (RA)

 It is still unclear how it is caused but it is believed to be combination of

-HLA-DR4 is storngly associated with Rheumatoid Arthritis but not in all ethnicity it shows the same significance.
+HLA-DR4 – HLADRB1 is storngly associated with Rheumatoid Arthritis but not in all ethnicity it shows the same significance.

 MHC class II related allotypes and T-cell Associated Protein PTPN22 are also found to be associated with RA.